MarcCollado/magis/README.md

 ## TL;DR
-This project consists in a small game, of course built in React & Redux, that quizzes the user with questions in a *"Would You Rather..."* format.
+This project consists in a small quiz game, of course built in React & Redux, that quizzes the user with questions in a *"Would You Rather..."* format.
 It allows the user to login, post questions and also vote on questions posted by other users.

 ## Tech Stack